chowdhurysujan71/finbrain-backup--25th-Sep-2025/replit.md

-# FinBrain
+# finbrain

 ## Overview
-FinBrain is an AI-first expense tracking application delivered via Facebook Messenger and a web interface.
+finbrain is an AI-first expense tracking application delivered via Facebook Messenger and a web interface.
 Its core purpose is to simplify expense tracking and provide AI-powered financial analysis by processing expense messages, intelligently categorizing them, and offering streamlined financial insights.
 The system prioritizes security, featuring mandatory HTTPS and signature verification, aiming to provide sophisticated AI-driven financial advice and learning capabilities.

 ## User Preferences
 Preferred communication style: Simple, everyday language.